 West Cornwall · TR19

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Mousehole, that work is shaped by the place itself — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward granite fishing cottages and Victorian villas above the village.
+On a Mousehole site, the brief always meets the place — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward granite fishing cottages and converted net-lofts.

 • Conservation Area